conjuring/conjuring/README.md

 A physical server can be configured to automatically start conjuring upon bootup, and monitor for external USB drives with additional configuration.

 Use the `autoboot.sh` script for this purpose.
-The path monitored for USB configuration folder is `/media/*/*/conjuring/custom`.
+The path monitored for a configuration folder is `/media/*/*/conjuring/custom`.

+TODO: `cron`, sync policy.

 # Glossary